JonathanHidalgoN/RealTimeTransactionMonitoring/README.md

 ## Future Enhancements

-* **API Security:** The API is currently secured by a simple API Key.
-This could be enhanced with a standard OAuth 2.0 / JWT-based flow.
+* **Advanced API Security:** Enhance the current API Key authentication with a standard OAuth 2.0 / JWT-based flow for user-level access.
-* **Passwordless Identity:** Upgrade from a Service Principal with a secret to using Azure AD Workload Identity for the most secure, passwordless access to Key Vault from AKS.
 * **Advanced CI/CD:** Implement multi-stage pipelines for deploying to `staging` and `production` environments with manual approvals.
+* **Deepen Observability:** Create custom Azure Dashboards to visualize system health and performance metrics from Application Insights.